RobertBurrellDonkin/library-management-system/README.md

       We'll keep the API simple for now, though.

 * End To End test - just the golden path
+* Let's assume all attributes are required and that available copies and publication year must be positive.
+* 409 CONFLICT ->
+    * The client should GET the book before trying to borrow.
+If the book has been subsequently borrowed then the client state is in conflict with the server state.
+The client should retry the GET to discover when a copy has been returned/

+## Configuration
+* I'll need to get around to documenting the configuration at some stage.
+* Added configuration property to switch auth on and off.
+Added no authentication profile to allow manual and automated testing.

+# Additional Features and Optimizations

+## Caching Books
+* Maintain even a simple cache of limited size imposes costs, especially when concurrency is considered.
+The most reasonable assumption is that books will be added and remove, borrowed and returned relatively infrequently, and that findByISBN is quick.
+We'll cache search results in a map and invalidate.
+Provided that we synchronize, we can build a simple LRU cache based on LinkedHashMap.
+* Let's separate concerns around invalidation logic from the actual cache by using an interface.
+* This is going to be tricky, since we need to invalidate based on isbn but we search on author.
+*
+* A front side cache for searches is an interesting problem but on reading more carefully, we're asked for frequently accessed books.
+    * Let's accept that searches will be slow but that's an interest problem.
+Let's assume that it's just findByISbn that should be cached.
+This simplifies the logic.
+    * We could perhaps add books returned by search but that seems like adding complexity without compelling reason.

+## Basic Rate Limits

 * Design discussion around rate limiter.
     * For rate limiting the services, a delegate or perhaps AOP annotations would have been an elegant solution.
     * We could limit the endpoints indirectly by rate limiting the services in this fashion but